National Science Foundation Responsible Conduct in Research Education Plan

 Principal Investigator:

-• Tell undergraduates, graduate students, and postdoctoral researchers paid by an NSF grant about the RCR education requirements and ensure they complete them
+• Strive to ensure that undergraduates, graduate students, and postdoctoral researchers paid by an NSF grant complete the education requirements within 30 days of beginning work on the grant

 • Lead by example; set standards in the laboratory